-You may start your project from the date of your letter of offer.
+You may elect to commence your project from the date we notify you your application is successful.
 We are not responsible for any expenditure you incur until a grant agreement is executed.
+The Commonwealth will not be liable, and should not be held out as being liable, for any activities undertaken before the grant agreement is executed.

-6. The assessment criteria
+The assessment criteria